-Car tracking systems however, do more than locate missing or stolen vehicles.
-For organizations and businesses there are significant benefits to tracking company vehicles.
-With a car tracking system, also referred to as a fleet management system, you can view exact vehicle locations at any time, view detailed route history information, and improve productivity.
+Car tracking systems (or GPS trackers) do more than locate missing or stolen vehicles.
+With a car tracking system, also referred to as a fleet management tracking system, you can view exact vehicle locations at any time, view detailed route history information, and improve productivity.

 Vehicle Tracking Employee Laws UK

 Fleet management is much more efficient with a car tracking system.
 In the UK there are several laws already in place which mean that the best practices outlined above are crucial to ensure what you do stays within the law.